How Do I Make A Restaurant Quality Reduction Sauce

 How much stock should you add?

 If you are looking for a cup of sauce, start with two cups of stock.
 Basically you are going to reduce whatever liquid you are using in half.
 If you think the sauce should be thicker, continue cooking it down until it reaches your desired consistency.

 You will often hear chefs say or cookbooks describe reducing a sauce until it is "thick enough to coat a spoon."
 All this means is you dip a spoon in the sauce, and if the sauces sticks, it's ready.
 If you reduce the sauce too much, just add a little more stock.

-You can read my full description on making pan sauces on my web site but here’s a simple recipe for making a quick reduction sauce at home.
+You can read my full description on making pan sauces, but here's a simple recipe for making a quick reduction sauce at home.